+29 2005: 24; in 2009, it is noted that Internally Displaced Persons (IDPs) and returnees "still face discrimination in employment, access to health care, education, pensions and social rights" (italics added).
+30 Each Entity has an MoE, and each of the 10 cantons has an MoE.
+The District of Brčko has an Education Department which serves the same function as an MoE.
+31 2011: 41.

+politically,"33 suggesting that two unsuccessful court cases challenging such practices would not necessarily have changed much.
-Figure 4 The Number of Instances of Imperative Language Used for 'Education'

-Analysis: The EU does not have strict standards in primary and secondary education; outside a directive for the provision of compulsory and free tuition for primary/secondary education, the issue is minimally mentioned in the acquis communautaire.
-Unlike agriculture, or the rule of law, education is generally left to member states to manage.
-This is particularly the case with the cultural aspects of education; education issues related to the economy/market, higher education and research are covered in more detail in the Progress Reports.
+Figure 4 The Number of Instances of Imperative Language Used for 'Education' Analysis: The EU does not have strict standards in primary and secondary education; outside a directive for the provision of compulsory and free tuition for primary/secondary education, the issue is minimally mentioned in the acquis communautaire.34 Unlike agriculture or the rule of law, education is generally left to member states to manage.
+This is particularly the case with the cultural aspects of education.
+Education issues related to the economy/market, higher education and research are covered in more detail in the Progress Reports.
 However, as a postwar state with continuing significant human rights concerns, education does occupy a different position in BiH, thereby leading to some (albeit minimal) mention in the reports of issues and concerns.

-&lt;sup>29 2011: 41.

-&lt;sup>30 2011: 41 - 42.

 The steady, low usage of imperative language regarding education correlates with the lack of systemic reform to resolve the country's education and segregation problems.
 If the EU accession process is the principal incentive for BiH authorities for reform, and education is not presented as an EU priority, then the lack of substantive reform is understandable.
-This sectoral analysis is perhaps most notable for suggesting the correlation between the absence of a requirement, and a lack of reform.

-5. Protection of Minority Rights

-Overall: The protection of minority rights is addressed in the broader field of Human Rights; further relevant topics are also covered in the subsection "Democracy and Rule of Law."
+This sectoral 33 2013: 18, referring to cases in Travnik (2012) and Mostar (2013) 34 Council Directive 77/486/EEC of 25 July 1977 analysis is perhaps most notable for suggesting the correlation between the absence of a requirement, and a lack of reform.
+5. Protection of Minority Rights Overall: The protection of minority rights is addressed in the broader field of Human Rights; further relevant topics are also covered in the subsection "Democracy and Rule of Law."
 Within these sectors, the marginalization of the Roma population in BiH is clearly prioritized, with the Roma being discussed much more extensively than any other group.
 Also featured prominently is the question of the return of Internally Displaced Persons (IDPs) and refugees to places where they are minorities (minority returnees are quite often persons from one of the constituent peoples who live in a region where they are a minority, though they are not distinguished in the Progress Reports from other "national minority" returnees).
-In 2010 all of the national minorities officially recognized as such are enumerated in a footnote on the right to cultural protection.
-Other than that, mention of other national minorities is scarce, often limited to BiH's Jewish community.
-Furthermore, their mention is not necessarily consistent: the Jewish national minority was only mentioned in 2005, 2007 and 2010.
+In 2010, all of the national minorities officially recognized as such are enumerated in a footnote on the right to cultural protection.35 Other than that, mention of other national minorities is scarce, often limited to BiH's Jewish community.
+And their mention is not necessarily consistent: the Jewish national minority was only mentioned in 2005, 2007 and 2010.
 Areas covered: international agreements and conventions signed by BiH; access to political and government jobs; marginalization of the Roma population in BiH; status of the Jewish and Ukrainian population in BiH (only 2005); and the inter-related issues of eligibility to run for an office in the state Presidency, exclusion of minorities from the House of Peoples, and Sejdić-Finci (after 2009); constitutional reform (after 2007).

-&lt;sup>31 Council Directive 77/486/EEC of 25 July 1977

-&lt;sup>32 See: 2010: 19
+Notable changes over time: